Magisk-Modules-Repo/dnscrypt-proxy2/README.md

 ### Set DNS server manually with 3rd-party app (not included in this module)
 - DNS server address is 127.0.0.1:5354 for ipv4 and [::1]:5354 for ipv6
 - The following custom startup and shutdown script may be used along with AFwall firewall, where IP address 9.9.9.9 (can be 1.1.1.1 or 8.8.8.8 or any IP address of a reliable DNS server) should be same as the IP address of fallback_resolver & netprobe_address in configuration file dnscrypt-proxy.toml located at /data/media/0/dnscrypt-proxy.
-A script file is included in the configuration directory with name "afwall-start-stop.sh".
+A script file is included in the configuration directory with name "dns-redirect.sh".

  ```
  IP6TABLES=/system/bin/ip6tables
  IPTABLES=/system/bin/iptables

+# Force a specific DNS
-# First two lines delete current DNS settings
+# First two lines deletes current DNS settings
-$IPTABLES -t nat -D OUTPUT -p tcp --dport 53 -j DNAT --to-destination 127.0.0.1:5354 || true
+$IPTABLES -t nat -D OUTPUT -p tcp !-d 1.1.1.1 --dport 53 -j DNAT --to-destination 127.0.0.1:5354
-$IPTABLES -t nat -D OUTPUT -p udp --dport 53 -j DNAT --to-destination 127.0.0.1:5354 || true
+$IPTABLES -t nat -D OUTPUT -p udp !-d 1.1.1.1 --dport 53 -j DNAT --to-destination 127.0.0.1:5354

-# This two new lines set our new DNS running at 127.0.0.1 at port 5354
+# These two lines sets DNS running at 127.0.0.1 on port 5354
-$IPTABLES -t nat -I OUTPUT -p tcp  ! -d 1.1.1.1 --dport 53 -j DNAT --to-destination 127.0.0.1:5354
+$IPTABLES -t nat -A OUTPUT -p tcp !-d 1.1.1.1 --dport 53 -j DNAT --to-destination 127.0.0.1:5354
-$IPTABLES -t nat -I OUTPUT -p udp ! -d 1.1.1.1 --dport 53 -j DNAT --to-destination 127.0.0.1:5354
+$IPTABLES -t nat -A OUTPUT -p udp !-d 1.1.1.1 --dport 53 -j DNAT --to-destination 127.0.0.1:5354

-# restart dnscrypt-proxy
+# uncomment to restart dnscrypt-proxy
-  pkill dnscrypt-proxy
+# pkill dnscrypt-proxy

   ```
 Refer AFWall [Docs](https://github.com/ukanth/afwall/wiki), [FAQs](https://github.com/ukanth/afwall/wiki/FAQ) and [custom scripts](https://github.com/ukanth/afwall/wiki/CustomScripts).

-Another script file named dns-redirect.sh is also included in the configuration directory which may be copied to /data/adb/service.d & its permission set to executable for auto-redirection of dns request (for users not interested in using  AFWall or other apps).
+The script file named dns-redirect.sh, included in the configuration directory, may be copied to /data/adb/service.d & its permission set to executable for auto-redirection of dns request (for users not interested in using  AFWall or other apps).

 ## Configuration (post-installation)
 - Read & correct the configuration options, especially the IP address, which should be same in redirection script and fallback_resolver & netprobe_address of dnscrypt-proxy.toml.